K-Tewatia/Assignment/README.md

 What Does This App Do?
 This application helps marketing teams analyze performance and optimize budget allocation across multiple marketing channels using:

-AI Analysis: Get insights from your marketing data using Large Language Models (Groq/Mistral)
+AI Analysis: Get insights from your marketing data using Large Language Models (Mistral)

 Budget Optimization: Mathematical optimization to maximize ROI/conversions